ARTIFICIAL INTELLIGENCE FOR MANAGEMENT AND ORGANIZATIONS

 The goal of the course is to introduce students to a deeper understanding of AI, its basic architectures, some current utilizations.
 The course aims to provide the foundations that can also be used in subsequent courses of the International Management program and in the students' thesis work.

-While the course will be heavily hands-on (using freely available tools), with students producing examples at almost every lecture, its aim is to go beyond superficial understanding of AI and to enable students to better understand where does AI come from, its current dominant architectures and the social and ethical issues associated to its diffusion.
+While the course will be heavily hands-on (using freely available tools), its aim is to go beyond superficial understanding of AI and to enable students to better understand where does AI come from, its current dominant architectures and the social and ethical issues associated to its diffusion.

 The course aims to develop the skills that students can use in various innovative professional fields where knowledge and the ability to use Artificial Intelligence tools are required.